neo-spike/eva-01/README.md

 - [x] help - gives list and description of all the available commands
 - [x] say - displays the texts passed as input
 - [x] calc - inline calculator
+- [x] jump - changes working directory to the given directory
+- [x] forge - creates folders
+- [x] show - shows all the folder and files present in the working directory

 ---